juliusjandersson/academic-kickstart/content/home/posts.md

 </div>
 </details></p>

-<p><strong>Andersson, Julius J.</strong> The "Meatigation" of Climate Change: Environmental and Distributional Effects of a Greenhouse Gas Tax on Animal Food Products</p>
+<p><strong>Andersson, Julius J</strong>., and Giles Atkinson.
+The "Meatigation" of Climate Change: Environmental and Distributional Effects of a Greenhouse Gas Tax on Animal Food Products</p>

 <p><details>
 <summary > <em>Click for Abstract</em> </summary>